 A number of resorts have sprung up at differing sport along the wall accessible to Beijing.
 There are also backpacking tours that follow sections of the wall by day and stay in traditional courtyard houses at night.
 One of these starts at Sun Cha village near Mutianyu that embraces a lot of walking though countryside with views of the wall rather than walks along the wall itself,

 Some sections of the Great Wall are very commercialized (See Badaling and Mutianyu Below).
-Thes days authorities are also trying to cut down on commercialism.
+These days authorities are trying to cut down on commercialism.
 There are now rules that ban business activity within 100 meters of the wall.
 But the drive to make money is even stronger.
 In 2006, a fight broke on border of Hebei and Beijing, with punches thrown, over who could charge tourist fees.
 Five people were injured.

 Great Wall at Badaling

+The Badaling section of the Great Wall was built during the Ming Dynasty (1368 to 1644).
+Carefully restored and was opened to visiting tourists in late 1957.
 Badaling was built at a strategic pass north of Beijing and opened as a tourist sight in 1957.
 It is well-maintained and has relatively gradual steps..
 Over the years countless other leaders and VIPs have been given the red carpet treatment while ordinary tourists are cleared away.
 It is even possible to rent out sections of the wall here to host parties.
 A number of foreign corporations doing business in China have done this.

 Badaling is a good place to see the Great Wall because it sits high on a mountain pass, where miles of the wall can be seen.
 The dimensions of the Great Wall at Badaling are typical of those found at other sections.
-The wall is 26 feet high, 22 feet wide at the bottom and 19 feet wide at the top---wide enough to accommodate five horseman riding side by side or ten soldiers marching shoulder to shoulder.
+The wall is 26 feet high, 22 feet wide at the bottom and 19 feet wide at the top — wide enough to accommodate five horseman riding side by side or ten soldiers marching shoulder to shoulder.